KyleKing/dash_charts/README.md

 ## TODO

+- FIXME: Capture new `ex_coordinate_chart-circles.png` with fixed subplot titles from demo
+- FIXME: Finish implementing the calendar view
+- FIXME: Enable stacked subplots for multiple years of calendar charts (Subplot title is year)

+- FIXME: Enable the marginal charts for the alignment chart
 - FIXME: Add the 3D version of the Coordinate chart
 - Review [Grammar of Graphics](https://towardsdatascience.com/a-comprehensive-guide-to-the-grammar-of-graphics-for-effective-visualization-of-multi-dimensional-1f92b4ed4149)
 - Checkout the v2 Table Filtering in Dash 0.43 / https://dash.plot.ly/datatable